Galloway Township, New Jersey: History

-The Township of Galloway was created by Royal Patent of King George III of Great Britain on April 4, 1774.
-At that time it was part of Gloucester County, and comprised what is now Hammonton, Mullica Township, Egg Harbor City, Port Republic, Brigantine, Atlantic City, and the northern portion of Absecon.
+The Township of Galloway was created by a Royal Patent issued by King George III of Great Britain on April 4, 1774.
+At that time it was part of Gloucester County, and encompassed what are now Hammonton, Mullica Township, Egg Harbor City, Port Republic, Brigantine, Atlantic City, and the northern portion of Absecon.
 Galloway Township was incorporated by the New Jersey Legislature on February 21, 1798, as one of the state's initial group of 104 townships under the Township Act of 1798.

-For thousands of years, the area of Galloway Township was occupied by different cultures of indigenous peoples.
+For thousands of years, the area now known as Galloway Township was occupied by different cultures of indigenous peoples.
 The Lenape Native Americans were the historic tribe who occupied the area at the time of European encounter.
 They were one of the many Algonguian language peoples of the East Coast.

-They were followed by European settlers, primarily English in the early years of colonial settlement.
-Historians are uncertain of the source of Galloway Township's name.
-One theory is that it was named after an area known as Galloway now part of the modern region of Dumfries and Galloway in southern Scotland.
-An alternative derivation is that the Township was named for Joseph Galloway, a Loyalist delegate to the First Continental Congress in 1774, who was opposed to independence of the Thirteen Colonies.
-During the American Revolutionary War, Galloway was the site of the Battle of Chestnut Neck, in what is now a part of Port Republic.
+European settlers arrived later, with the English forming the majority of the earliest colonial settlements.
+Historians are uncertain about the origin of Galloway Township's name.
+One theory is that it was named after the historic region of Galloway, which is now part of the modern region of Dumfries and Galloway in southern Scotland.
+An alternative derivation is that the Township was named for Joseph Galloway, a Loyalist delegate to the First Continental Congress in 1774, who opposed the independence of the Thirteen Colonies.
+During the American Revolutionary War, Galloway was the site of the Battle of Chestnut Neck, which took place in an area that is now a part of Port Republic.

-During the spring of 2007, a large swath of oak and other hardwood trees were defoliated by the Gypsy moth caterpillar.
-Due to budget constraints, the township did not apply for spraying through the State of New Jersey, and the gypsy moths flourished.
+During the spring of 2007, a large swath of oak and other hardwood trees was defoliated by gypsy moth caterpillars.
+Due to budget constraints, the township did not apply for spraying through the State of New Jersey, and the gypsy moth population expanded significantly.

 On the morning of August 28, 2011, Tropical Storm Irene made its second U.S. landfall in Brigantine, though initial reports placed it at the Little Egg Inlet on the border with Little Egg Harbor Township.
 At the time it was believed to be the first hurricane to make landfall in New Jersey since 1903, but later analysis by the National Hurricane Center determined that the storm had weakened to tropical storm status by the time it made its second landfall.